Rating Review - Rebalancing our Rating System

 Will a 50% rate reduction for retirees ever be considered?

-DaveP asked about 2 months agoWe appreciate you raising this and understand why retirees might feel strongly about rate affordability - it helps us understand community perspectives and priorities as we work through the review.
+DaveP asked 3 months agoWe appreciate you raising this and understand why retirees might feel strongly about rate affordability - it helps us understand community perspectives and priorities as we work through the review.
 While a 50% reduction for retirees isn’t currently proposed, the purpose of this engagement is to hear your suggestions and we’ll make sure it’s captured in the engagement results.
 Any potential change would need to be considered in terms of fairness across the whole community and Council’s long-term financial sustainability.
 Here's a comprehensive answer from our Financial Sustainability Team.

 Council understands that many people - including retirees - are already under significant financial pressure.
 Cost of living, housing challenges and rent increases are very real issues for our community, and Council is very mindful of this when considering any changes to the rating system.Importantly, there are already measures in place under South Australian legislation and Council policy to support people experiencing financial difficulty, and these will continue to be available regardless of any rating changes.